 1955 ROLLS-ROYCE SILVER WRAITH TOURING LIMOUSINE

-Engine: six cylinder in-line, overhead inlet, side exhaust valves, 4,887cc, dual choke Stromberg carburettor; Gearbox: automatic; Suspension: independent front by wishbone and coil spring, half elliptic springs to beam rear axle, ride control; Brakes: servo-assisted front, mechanical rear.
-Right hand drive.
+Engine: six cylinder, in-line, overhead inlet, side exhaust valves, 4,887cc, dual choke Stromberg carburetor; Gearbox: automatic; Suspension: independent front by wishbone and coil spring, half elliptic springs to beam rear axle, ride control; Brakes: servo-assisted front, mechanical rear.
+Left hand drive.

 In returning to automobile production in 1947, Rolls-Royce found itself in a changed world.
 It was widely perceived that the market for expensive custom-bodied cars would be much smaller than before WWII, and the British government was on an 'export or die' program.
 To make its offerings more palatable to the U.S. market, Rolls-Royce introduced their first standard factory-bodied car, the Bentley Mark VI.
 It was later joined by a Rolls-Royce version, the Silver Dawn, in 1949.
 To continue to cater to its higher market clientele, the Silver Wraith was reintroduced as a 'proper' bare chassis model.
 Between 1947 and 1955, over 1,780 examples were produced, which were surprisingly more than the 785 of the smaller Silver Dawn but not nearly as many as the more than 7,500 Bentley Mark VI sold.

 Much of this success can be attributed to the fact that there were few cars available after the war on which a custom body could be mounted, so the Wraith became a more attractive option.

 Initially equipped with the 4,257cc engine of the prewar models, an improved 4,887cc engine was introduced for the 1955 cars.
 Automatic transmission became standard fitment in 1954, and continued through the end of production in 1959.